How to Start a Small Business 101 — The Ultimate Guide

 Starting a Small Business: You’ve Got Options

-For many aspiring small business owners, the risks associated with starting from scratch leads them to explore other options.
+For many aspiring small business owners, the risks associated with starting a small business from scratch leads them to explore other options.
 Broadly speaking, you can break down the entry points for small, local business ownership into three categories:

 - Start your own business